rkelson/metadata-asset-tracking-tool/metadata/water/lakes_nhd.md

 ## Brief Summary

-Statewide areal bodies of water such as lakes, reservoirs, and ponds derived from the National Hydrologic Dataset (NHD).
+Statewide areal bodies of water such as lakes, reservoirs, and ponds derived from the National Hydrography Dataset (NHD).

 ## Summary

 This dataset comprises bodies of water found in and around the state of Utah.
-This dataset is derived from the [National Hydrography Database](https://www.usgs.gov/national-hydrography/national-hydrography-dataset) (NHD) compiled by the United State Geological Survey [USGS](https://www.usgs.gov/) and modified by UGRC to provide additional functionality for Utah-based users.
+This dataset is derived from the [National Hydrography Dataset](https://www.usgs.gov/national-hydrography/national-hydrography-dataset) (NHD) compiled by the United State Geological Survey [USGS](https://www.usgs.gov/) and modified by UGRC to provide additional functionality for Utah-based users.

 ## Description